Hibiscus Zone Finder

 Pests to watch for in Tennessee

 Tennessee's heat and humidity create ideal conditions for a few pest and disease problems you should know going in.
+Fine Gardening notes that spider mite management can include horticultural oils, neem, insecticidal soap, or sulfur, and it also recommends using predatory mites as biological allies.

 • Japanese beetles: A real threat to Rose of Sharon from late June through August.
 Hand-pick in the morning when they're sluggish, or use row covers during peak beetle season.
 Avoid Japanese beetle traps near your hibiscus, they attract more beetles than they catch.